jonathanw82/myfavoritetune/README.md

 the close button but also by clicking the album art the data within is cleard first then repopulated after.

-nice to have
+#### Nice to have

-type ahead.
+Type ahead.
-I found they type a head function was not the best away to archede what i wanted my app to maybe in the future i would be a ghreat addion.
+I found they type a head function was not the best away to archive what i wanted my app to maybe in the future it would be a great addition.

-Image acrousel
+Image carousel.
-I wanted to incorporate an image carousel, as at this stage in my coding career i have not learnt enough to create one myself i felt the caroucel created by, Basic 3D Carousel In Pure JavaScript author loveneet4 https://github.com/internwt/3d-slider would be a great adition to my future projects.
+I wanted to incorporate an image carousel, as at this stage I felt it did not give the flexibility I required however this carousel created by, Basic 3D Carousel In Pure JavaScript author loveneet4 https://github.com/internwt/3d-slider would be a great addition to my future projects.

-typeahaed 0.11.1
-this file is an example taken from https://github.com/twitter/typeahead.js

 ### Deployment:
 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: